PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 convergence path, and terminal validation/finalization successors while replacing three lowerer results with one ordered context-owned tuple.

+The fortieth composes the absolute-final boundary-signature, affine/InstanceNorm, and normalization/attention/rank-one owners.
+It preserves the shared context object, exact three-stage order, every nested result object, all sub-owner and raw-wrapper contracts, the guarded no-layout predecessor, and topology/layout refresh successor while replacing three lowerer targets with one ordered outer tuple.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing sixty-two former unconsumed locals and three lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing sixty-five former unconsumed locals and three lowerer scope locals.
 They also replace twenty-nine consumed mutation-evidence or aggregate-result locals and twenty tensor-count snapshots with three explicit boolean decisions, nineteen reusable summary calls, and one prune-aware